Hearing aids are an investment in time, money, and your health, so it makes sense you would want to do your research to see what’s best for you.

 Education on use and care

-- The fitting appointment should also include instructions and direction on how to use and care for your hearing aid
+- The fitting appointment should also include instructions and directions on how to use and care for your hearing aid

 - What type of fees are you looking at after the initial hearing aid purchase?
 Ask about batteries, service visits, warranties, etc...